-Most of the U.S. attorneys' offices visited in the course of this study had instituted:
+Most of the U.S. attorneys' offices visited in the course of this study had monitoring of cases by means of tickler systems or computerized case tracking systems; and

-- training and dissemination of materials to new and experienced staff; - monitoring of cases by means of tickler systems or computerized case tracking systems; and increased communication and early interaction between U.S. attorneys' offices and investigative agencies.
+• training and dissemination of materials to new and experienced as:

+• increased communication and early interaction between U.S. attorneys' offices and investigative agencies.

-A few of the offices had also implemented special case management procedures, such as:
+A few of the offices had also implemented special case management procedures, such

-- allocating resources based on case complexity and assigning back-up attorneys to difficult cases in the event of scheduling conflicts; - creating special grand jury units; and - reorganizing office staff to place the most experienced attorneys in charge of intake/charging decisions.
+- allocating resources based on case complexity and assigning back-up attorneys to difficult cases in the event of scheduling conflicts; - creating special grand jury units; and - · reorganizing office staff to place the most experienced attorneys in charge of intake/charging decisions.